 In this article, we will help you uncover the hidden secret and learn how to add Ads slots to your website without having to write even just a single line of code.
 At the end of this step-by-step tutorial, you will be able to add Ad slots to your post content in less than 10 minutes.

-This tutorial is aimed to help the user of the best Magazine WordPress theme, but you can always apply it to your website no matter what theme you’re using.
+This tutorial is aimed to help the user with the best Magazine WordPress theme, but you can always apply it to your website no matter what theme you’re using.
 However, it’s our recommendation that you use a high-quality WordPress theme with many great functions like Mag WP to make the most out of your website.
-This magazine theme is best used for any personal blogs, magazines or newspapers.
+This magazine theme is best used for any personal blogs, magazines, or newspapers.

 1 – Install the Advert Platform